 Pricing & Release Date

-The 2017 Volkswagen e-Golf will go on sale this spring.
+The 2017 Volkswagen e-Golf is on sale and available for pre-order now.
 Based on our analysis, special offers on the outgoing car have been very attractive, at least when it comes to finance and lease deals.

 Pictured: 2017 e-Golf